Higher Hochschild homology and exponential functors: Polynomial functors on groups

-\begin{proof} By a straightforward induction, it suffices to show that if $i : F \hookrightarrow G$ is a monomorphism in $\fpoly{D}{\gr}$, for some $D \in \nat$, then $q_{D-1} F \rightarrow q_{D-1} G$ is injective.
+\begin{proof} By a straightforward induction, it suffices to show that, if $i : F \hookrightarrow G$ is a monomorphism in $\fpolyQ{D}{\gr}$, for some $D \in \nat$, then $q_{D-1}^\gr F \rightarrow q_{D-1}^\gr G$ is injective.

-Consider the morphism (induced by $i$) of the short exact sequences provided by Proposition \ref{prop:poly_filt_gr_char_zero}:
+Consider the morphism (induced by $i$) of the short exact sequences provided by Proposition \ref{prop:exact_sequences_recollement}:

-As indicated, the left hand square is Cartesian, since $\alpha_D \cre_D F$ is the largest subfunctor of $F$ that is semi-simple with composition factors of degree $D$, by Proposition \ref{prop:poly_filt_gr_char_zero}.
+The left hand square is Cartesian (i.e., $\alpha_D \cre_D F = F \cap (\alpha_D \cre_D G)$), since $\alpha_D \cre_D F$ (respectively $\alpha_D \cre_D G$) is the largest subfunctor of $F$ (resp. $G$) that is semi-simple with composition factors of degree exactly $D$, by Proposition \ref{prop:exact_sequences_recollement}.
 It follows that the right hand vertical morphism is injective, as required. \end{proof}